fabkrum/web-performance-resources/crux-page-data.md

 ```

 ## Run the script

+Before you run the script make sure you saved your changes.

 **Warning:** Depending on your configuration and the number of pages your site has, this can take some time (250ms per URL).